-The historic settler residential neighbourhood that was established here between Pandosy Street and Okanagan Lake, south of Mill Creek and north of the hospital in the early 1900s, has been recognized as a historic place for its evident built and scenic character since 1983.
+The historic settler residential neighbourhood that was established here between Pandosy Street and Okanagan Lake, south of Mill Creek and north of the hospital in the early 1900s, has been recognized as a historic place for its evident built and scenic character since the Kelowna Heritage Inventory of 1983.
 Two Heritage Conservation Areas were established within this neighbourhood in 1998, each named after the dominant roadways - Abbott Street and Marshall Street - that traverse them.